Einstein42/myq-garage/README.md

 Then use like so:

-Command Line options:  ./myq-garage.py [open/close/status] [door number]
+Command Line options:  ./myq-garage.py [open/close/status] [door name]

+Door name is the name you set in the MyQ webpage for the device.

-Requires the requests package in pythong
+Requires the requests package in python

 If you don't have pip then install it. 'apt-get install python-pip'